Clinical Centre of Niš: History

 The Clinical Centre of Niš was established on 14 November 1990.
 It is the second largest hospital in Serbia after Clinical Centre of Serbia (based in Belgrade) and serves more than 2 million people mostly from Southern and Southeastern Serbia.

 In December 2017, new main building of the Clinical Centre spreading over 45,000 square meters with surrounding clinics and building was officially opened.
 The estimated cost of the investment, including the purchase of new medical equipment, stands at 50 million euros.

 In January 2018, the Emergency Center moved in new building of the Clinical Centre.
 In April 2019, a helipad was opened.

 In January 2021.
 Government of Serbia decided that Clinical Centre of Niš will be renamed to University Clinical Centre of Niš, and that it will serve as academic medical centre.

-In April 2021, the Emergency Center took the name of its late director, dr Miodrag Lazić who died in red zone of Covid Hospital, during most difficult time of Covid-19 Epidemy in Niš.
+In April 2021, the Emergency Center took the name of its late director, dr Miodrag Lazić who died in red zone of Covid Hospital, during most difficult time of COVID-19 pandemic in Niš.

+In 2023, the Clinic for Cardiac Surgery of the UKCN managed to remove the waiting lists under the leadership of its director Dragan Milić.